-Studies have found that lavender oil can improve your sleep and eliminate insomnia, because it works as a sedative.
+Studies have found that lavender oil can improve your sleep and eliminate insomnia because it works as a sedative.
 Similarly, chamomile is great for stress reduction.
-Whether it is from essential oil, tea, or any other form, it will help your body stay calm.
+Whether it is from the essential oil, tea, or any other form, it will help your body stay calm.

 4. Relax your mind

 Many people find that reading 30 minutes before they go to bed helps them get to sleep faster.
 This gives your body a chance to slow down and let go of any racing thoughts.